Isomorphisms of $\beta$-Dyson's Brownian motion with Brownian local time: Introduction

 \section{Introduction}

 There is a class of results, known as \textit{isomorphism theorems}, relating the squares of Gaussian free fields (GFFs) to occupation times of symmetric Markov processes.
 They originate from the works in mathematical physics \cite{Symanzik1969QFT,BFS82Loop}.
 For a review, see \cite{MarcusRosen2006MarkovGaussianLocTime,Sznitman2012LectureIso}.
 Here in particular we will be interested in the Brydges-Fröhlich-Spencer-Dynkin isomorphism \cite{BFS82Loop,Dynkin1984Isomorphism,Dynkin1984IsomorphismPresentation} and in the Le Jan's isomorphism \cite{LeJan2010LoopsRenorm,LeJan2011Loops}.
 The BFS-Dynkin isomorphism involves Markovian paths with fixed ends.
 Le Jan's isomorphism involves a Poisson point process of Markovian loops, with an intensity parameter $\alpha=1/2$ in the case of real scalar GFFs.
-For vector valued GFFs with $d$ components, the intensity parameter is $\alpha= d/2$.
-We show that both Le Jan's and BFS-Dynkin isomorphisms have a generalization to $\beta$-Dyson's Brownian motion.
+For vector-valued GFFs with $d$ components, the intensity parameter is $\alpha= d/2$.
+We show that both Le Jan's and BFS-Dynkin isomorphisms have a generalization to $\beta$-Dyson's Brownian motion, and provide identities relating the latter to local times of one-dimensional Brownian motions.
+By doing so, we go beyond the Gaussian setting.

 For $\beta\in\{1,2,4\}$, a $\beta$-Dyson's Brownian motion is the diffusion of eigenvalues in a Brownian motion on the space of real symmetric $(\beta=1)$, complex Hermitian $(\beta=2)$, respectively quaternionic Hermitian $(\beta=4)$ matrices.
 Yet, the $\beta$-Dyson's Brownian motion is defined for every $\beta\geq 0$.
-The one-dimensional marginals of $\beta$-Dyson's Brownian motion are Gaussian beta ensembles G$\beta$E. The generalization of Le Jan's and BFS-Dynkin isomorphisms works for every $\beta\geq 0$, and for $\beta\in\{1,2,4\}$ is follows from the Gaussian case.
+The one-dimensional marginals of $\beta$-Dyson's Brownian motion are Gaussian beta ensembles G$\beta$E. The generalization of Le Jan's and BFS-Dynkin isomorphisms works for every $\beta\geq 0$, and for $\beta\in\{1,2,4\}$ it follows from the Gaussian case.
 The intensity parameter $\alpha$ appearing in the Le Jan's type isomorphism is given by

 where $n$ is the number of "eigenvalues".
 In particular, $\alpha$ takes not only half-integer values, as in the Gaussian case, but a whole half-line of values.
 The BFS-Dynkin type isomorphism involves polynomials defined by a recurrence with a structure similar to that of the Schwinger-Dyson equation for G$\beta$E. These polynomials also give the symmetric moments of the $\beta$-Dyson's Brownian motion.